Board of Directors

 Kolleen Kintz (Secretary) is a clown, actor, creator, photographer, and musician.
 Kolleen is a graduate of Dell’Arte International and a protégé of Dody Disanto at The Center for Movement Theatre in DC.
 Kolleen owns Photos By Kintz, a wedding/lifestyle photography company, with her husband, Bobby.

 Dianna Hahn is an international educator and advocate for the arts.
 Dianna has worked with a range of organizations developing international programs and training volunteers, students and educators for these experiences.
-She currently works with Global Routes, an organization that offers authentic cross-cultural service learning programs for high school and Gap Year students.
+At one point she was even the director of CWB USA!
+She currently is the Associate Director at the Gap Year Association.
 She has a masters in International Education from the School For International Training.
+When not working, Dianna can be found dancing, spinning, jumping, and giggling with her husband and toddler.

 Cathe Giffuni is retired.
 She has been a board member of CWB-USA since 2015.
 She lives in New York City.